 Mike Hagan is a pilot in passenger service and candidate for the honor "Best Pilot of the Year".
 Nobody knows that he's got private sorrows - he's an alcoholic.
 A stewardess notices his ...
 See full summary »

 The Dutch East Indies, in the late 19th century.
 Capt.
 Hanson of the "Batavia Queen" is preparing to embark on a salvage expedition.
 His mistress, Laura, knows the location of a ship belonging to her late husband, a shipwreck concealing a cargo of rare pearls.
 A diver and a diving bell are aboard ship.
 But a government agent coerces Hanson into accepting a shipment of convicts for the ship's hold.
 The wreck lies dangerously close to the erupting volcano on the island of Krakatoa, where Laura's young son attends the convent school...
 Written by

 Near the start of the film, some boys are looking at the volcano through wooden tubes.
-The camera is looking upwards to their faces, yet the view of the village behind them is one that is looking down from a height.
+As they do not have any lenses, all this would do would be to restrict the boys' field of view.
 See more »

 This film was shot using Super Panavision 70 and Todd-AO formats for presentation in single-strip Cinerama.
 The opening title sequence has the image devided into three frames just like the original three-strip Cinerama.
 See more »